- Program Details

 - Curriculum Overview/Rotations

 - Department Link

 - Applicant Information

 Obstetrics (Maternity Care)

 Residents at Highland Family Medicine receive comprehensive training at the Family Maternity Center at Highland Hospital, the busiest hospital maternity service in Rochester with over 3,500 deliveries per year.
 All patients at Highland Hospital are considered teaching patients and residents are welcome and expected to participate in their care.
 Besides the Family Medicine faculty, residents have the opportunity to work with community family doctors, midwives, lactation consultants, pediatric nurse practitioners, and community obstetricians.
 Basic ultrasound training is provided in the first block that the resident spends at the Family Maternity Center.

 Highland Hospital has a Special Care Nursery that is staffed by pediatricians and pediatric nurse practitioners, all of whom are very willing to teach residents how to resuscitate and stabilize ill newborns as well as manage common newborn problems.

-All residents spend two months at the Family Maternity Center and attend 50-60 deliveries.
-Residents who choose to follow the Maternity Care Track spend a total of five months working at the Family Maternity Center where they are part of a team made up of Family Medicine Maternal Child Health fellows, OB residents, and medical students.
+All residents spend two months at the Family Maternity Center and attend 40-50 deliveries.
+Residents who choose to follow the Maternity Care Track spend an additional three months working at the Family Maternity Center where they are part of a team made up of Family Medicine Maternal Child Health fellows, OB residents, and medical students.